Heaveness/GTFriendlyO/README.md

 ## Description

-A major overhaul of GTFO`s vanilla gameplay, designed for a more casual but still fun and challenging experience with friends.
+A major overhaul of GTFO's vanilla gameplay, designed for a more casual but still fun and challenging experience with friends.

-As a long-time GTFO player, I've always felt the base game lacked a bit of variety and identity in certain gameplay aspects.
-After running several Rundowns with friends, we all agreed the game needed a little more spice.
-This mod focuses on creating a casual-friendly co-op experience without removing all of the tension or challenge from the game.
+As a long-time GTFO player, I've felt the base game lacked a bit of variety in certain aspects of its gameplay.
+After running several Rundowns with friends, we all agreed the game needed a bit more spice.
+This mod focuses on creating a more casual-friendly co-op experience without removing all of the tension or challenge from the game.
 This is NOT a hardcore or realism mod setup, nor will it ever be.
 Instead, it makes GTFO more accessible by giving players additional "tools" to tackle the depths.
-The enemies have also received some love too, so it`s not completely one-sided.
+The enemies have also received some love too, so it's not completely one-sided.

 Heavy inspiration: FriendlyGTFO by EcoLight and Duo Trials by ProjectZaero
 > Please note that I took the syringe customization settings from Duo Trials to reverse engineer on how it was made.
 I have made some changes, but the overall credit belongs to the ProjectZaero.

 This project has been in the works for years.
 Until now, it's only been shared privately with my friends.
-Now, I`m releasing it publicly for others to enjoy as well.
-Play together or Die together!
+Now, I'm releasing it publicly for others to enjoy as well.
+Play together or die together!

 ## Recommended

 * Please note that this is only one part of a larger mod pack.
 For the full experience, mod-pack setup is currently in the works. **Stay tuned!**

 * Can be played Vanilla with this mod with the prerequisite mods.
-But it`s highly recommended to play with my mod-pack for the full experience.
+But it's highly recommended to play with my mod-pack for the full experience.

 * Most likely will NOT be compatible with other custom Rundowns that changes the same Datablocks.
 Otherwise, give it a try.